-Note: Licenses must stay on this particular computer.
+Note: "Count" is the number of subscribed licenses (the number tells how many active licenses are registered).
+Licenses must stay on this particular computer.
 They cannot be deactivated from this PC and moved to another.
 If this computer is lost, stolen, corrupted, or replaced, contact Customer Support.